 Conclusion

 Building an HIE is not trivial and there are technical and political hurdles to overcome.
-Moving from away from the old paradigm, where hospitals each have their own silo of data about us, to a new paradigm with global medical data aggregators that everyone can tap into is a radical change and not one that will happen over night.
+Moving away from the old paradigm, where hospitals each have their own silo of patient data, to a new paradigm with global medical data aggregators that everyone can tap into is a radical change and not one that will happen over night.
 However, the advantages of a centralized medical system such as this are too numerous to ignore.
 Countries could do data mining on an entire population.
 Outbreaks of diseases could be tracked.
 A patient could get exactly the right treatment anywhere in the world.
 The rate of misdiagnoses would decrease.
 Hospitals, insurance companies, not to mention governments, would save vast amounts of money on administrative overhead and IT costs.
-The next decade will show a profound change in how we interface with our health and we believe HIEs will play a major role in what’s to come.
+The next decade will show a profound change in how we interface with our health and we believe HIEs will play a major role in what is to come.